MohitAD15/Legolas_VoiceAssistant/README.md

   - Closes applications like Notepad and browsers like Chrome and Edge.
 - **Music & Entertainment**: Plays music from a specified directory.

-This updated list replaces the email functionality with **Weather Updates**.
-The assistant now provides weather information when requested.
-Let me know if you'd like to modify anything further!

-This updated list replaces the email functionality with **Weather Updates**.
-The assistant now provides weather information when requested.
-Let me know if you'd like to modify anything further!
 ## Prerequisites
 - Python 3.x
 - Required Python packages: